• Home

 Pro-bono services are offered for survivors on Fridays in the DC clinic.
 The national weekend clinics being provided by Lauren H Collins Wellness' PT Wellness Project are Pro Bono.
 Clients will not be required to pay anything for services provided.
 If you are interested in having a clinic take place in your city, please email Lauren H. Collins @ Vitalselfpt@gmail.com with ""Interested in a Clinic or Workshop"" in the subject line.

 For persons who are not survivors of sexual assault and interpersonal violence but would like to be seen for treatment, we ask that a donation be made to Lauren H Collins Wellness resembling the fees for service listed below.
 Payments may be made by credit card via the QR code, check, cash or various cash apps.
 I am an out-of-network provider.
 You will NOT receive a superbill to submit to your insurance company.
-Payments are purely donation based Treatments may include manual therapies, edu
+Payments are purely donation based.

 General Information Regarding Receiving Reimbursed Healthcare: